 You need to have a certain amount of self awareness and a good understanding of why you make decisions.
 You need an objective open mind, not influenced by personal beliefs or bias, this openness and objective thinking is needed the achieve that awareness.
 If your thinking is being influenced then you need to figure out what exactly is influencing you.
 Then decide for yourself if the influence is having a positive or a negative effect.

-Advertising and media can be a form of control, it tells us we need the latest iphone or to follow the latest fashion trends.
+Advertising and media can be a form of control.
+They tell us we need the latest iphone, or to follow the latest fashion trends.

 Tips on how to think for yourself

 Always question why you and others do the things that they do. learn, study and gain knowledge about a situation, keep an open-mind before forming an opinion.

 Really get to know yourself, what will you accept and what wont you accept in life.
 Set your own standards for living well and don’t be controlled by outside sources, such as the media or societal standards.
 Do some soul searching and find out who you really are and what you really want.